Hamilton Municipal Airport (Texas): Facilities and aircraft

-Hamilton Municipal Airport covers an area of 250 acre which contains one runway designated 18/36 with a 5,000 x 75 ft (1,524 x 23 m) asphalt pavement.
-For the 12-month period ending September 15, 2005, the airport had 5,048 aircraft operations, an average of 13 per day: 99% general aviation, 0.5% air taxi and 0.5% military.
-At that time there were 20 aircraft based at this airport: 95% single-engine and 5% multi-engine.
+Hamilton Municipal Airport covers an area of 250 acre which contains one runway designated 18/36 with a 5,012 x 75 ft (1,524 x 23 m) asphalt pavement.
+For the 12-month period ending December 1, 2017, the airport had 4,663 aircraft operations, an average of 89 per week: 62% general aviation, 4% air taxi and 33% military.
+At that time there were 26 aircraft based at this airport: 14 single-engine, 1 helicopter, and 11 glider.

 History

-Provided contract glider training to the United States Army Air Forces, 1942–1944.
+Provided contract glider training to the United States Army Air Forces, 23rd Glider Training Detachment, 31st Flying Training Wing, 1942–1944, commanded by Captain Angus Reid.
 Training provided by Hunter Flying Service.
 Used primarily C-47 Skytrains and Waco CG-4 unpowered Gliders.
 The mission of the school was to train glider pilot students in proficiency in operation of gliders in various types of towed and soaring flight, both day and night, and in servicing of gliders in the field.